Azure/functions-action/README.md

 The repository contains a GitHub Action to deploy your function app project into Azure Functions.
 If you are looking for a GitHub Action to deploy your customized container image into an Azure Functions container, please consider using [functions-container-action](https://github.com/Azure/functions-container-action).

 The definition of this GitHub Action is in [action.yml](https://github.com/Azure/functions-action/blob/master/action.yml).

+[Kudu zip deploy](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file-or-url) method is used by the action for deployment of Functions.

 # End-to-End Workflow